go-ap/fedbox/doc/c2s.md

-# Fed::BOX as an ActivityPub server supporting C2S interactions
+# FedBOX as an ActivityPub server supporting C2S interactions

 Here I will do a dump of my assumptions regarding how the "client to server[1]" (or C2S) interactions should work on FedBOX.